How to use Voice of the Customer to accelerate SaaS growth

 |

 Most often, B2B SaaS companies are searching for a long-term relationship with an agency.
-The commitment can be scary, but you can minimize the risk of making the wrong call by establishing your evaluation criteria in advance.
+The commitment can be scary, but you can minimize the risk of making the wrong call by establishing your B2B agency selection criteria in advance.

 Whether you're a pre-seed startup, Series B scaleup, or growing enterprise, look for an agency that demonstrates experience working with B2B SaaS and a clear understanding of your business goals.

-There are distinct advantages for a B2B SaaS company working with an agency that specializes in B2B, or especially B2B software.
-These agencies will have a deeper understanding of your market, business challenges, and best practices, and typically deliver better value per dollar than an agency with limited experience with B2B or SaaS.
+There are distinct advantages to choosing a marketing agency that specializes in B2B — or better yet, B2B software.
+These agencies will have a deeper understanding of your market, business challenges, and best practices.
+They know how to speak the language of your buyers and typically deliver better value per dollar than an agency with limited experience in B2B or SaaS.

 |